jidn/python-Makefile/README.md

     $ make test args="-v"
     $ make test args="-x --pdb --ff"
 ```

+### coverage
+It does the same as test and additionally creates a terminal report with lines that missed coverage.
+You can pass additional arguments to coverage use the `arg` command line just like in test.
+To permanently change argument, modify the _COVERAGE_ argument in Makefile.

 ### clean clean-all
 The target clean removes everything but environment and clean-all removes the environment.